ndd21/PHYS281/docs/demo-compound-data-types.md

 ## Dictionaries

 Dictionaries are a very useful array-like data type.
 Rather than referencing a value by its index in the array you can reference it with a key.
-This key can be a word, so you don't have to know the position you just have to know the key.
+This key can be a word, so you do not have to know the position you just have to know the key.
 Dictionaries are defined with curly brackets `{}` or the `dict` class name using "key-value" pairs.
-The "key" can be any integer or a string (generally I find descriptive strings are most useful) and the value can be any object, e.g., integers, floats, lists, ... even other dictionaries.
+The "key" can be any integer or a string (generally descriptive strings are most useful) and the value can be any object, e.g., integers, floats, lists, or even other dictionaries.

 ```python
 x = {"firstname": "Matthew", "lastname": "Pitkin", "age": 39}
 ```

-You can access values from a dictionary by using its associated key in square brackets:
+You can access a value from a dictionary by using its associated key in square brackets:

 ```python
 print(x["firstname"])